HMS Conway (1814): Royal Navy

 Conway returned to Callao on 24 June and on 25 June Hall met with General San Martin, who was aboard a schooner in Callao roads.
-On the 5 July the Spanish Viceroy announced that he would abandon Lima; San Martin entered Lima on 12 July and declared Peruvian independence on 28 July.
+On 5 July, the Spanish Viceroy announced that he would abandon Lima; San Martin entered Lima on 12 July and declared Peruvian independence on 28 July.

 Hall and Conway then visited Concepción and Arauco, Chile.
 Arauco had been the base for the pirate Vicente Benavides, who had recently fled, taking with him American and British sailors that he had captured when he captured their vessels.
 Conway then returned to Valparaiso.

-On 14 November Conway left Valparaiso to visit ports between there and Lima to assist and protect British interests. she stopped at Coquimbo and Copiapó where one of her midshipmen surveyed the harbour.
+On 14 November Conway left Valparaiso to visit ports between there and Lima to assist and protect British interests.
+She stopped at Coquimbo and Copiapó where one of her midshipmen surveyed the harbour.
 She stayed at Callao from 9 to 17 December.
 She then sailed 4600 mi from Mocha Island north to San Blas, Nayarit. she arrived at San Blas on 28 March 1822, having stopped at Payta, Guayaquil, the Galápagos Islands, Panama City, and Acapulco.

 On 26 April the merchants in San Blas received the authorization of the Mexican Government, conveyed via the state capital of Guadalajara, to send specie to England to pay for goods to be brought back to Mexico.
-On 6 May Conway took on board more than half a million dollars.
+On 6 May, Conway took on board more than half a million dollars.

 Lloyd's List reported 27 September 1822 that a letter from San Blas had stated that Conway would sail for England on 1 June, carrying specie.
 Conway sailed on 15 June.
 She then sailed nearly 8,000 mi to Rio de Janeiro via Cape Horn.
 Conway arrived at Rio on 12 September.
 She arrived at England and was paid off at Chatham in the spring of 1823.